 If you are offered admission under the Early Decision plan, we expect that you will maintain a rigorous course load and a strong academic performance for the remainder of your senior year.
 Any non-elective course changes to take place after admission must be discussed and approved in advance by the Office of Undergraduate Admissions.
 You must submit the Mid-Year School Report and eventually a final transcript.
 Your academic performance will be monitored and evaluated through the end of the senior year.

-- If you are deferred under the Early Decision plan, it means a final decision on your candidacy will be made with the regular applicant pool, and you will be notified in early April.
+- If you are deferred under the Early Decision plan, it means a final decision on your candidacy will be made with the regular applicant pool, and you will be notified in late March/early April.

 - If you are denied under the Early Decision plan, you must consider carefully your other college options.
 You may not apply to Columbia (Columbia College, Columbia Engineering or the School of General Studies) again for that year.